moderndatacompany/dataos.info/docs/interfaces/lens/lens_explorer/lens_explorer.md

 <figcaption align = "center">A graphical how to guide for Lens Explorer</figcaption>
 <br>

-## Procedure
+## Procedure to Explore a Lens

-Follow the steps to explore a Lens within the Lens Explorer:
+Follow the steps within the Lens Explorer:

 - Step 1: Select a Cluster
 - Step 2: Select the fields, dimensions, and measures from the entities